JakubJukl/LubosPB/README.md

 Everyone feel free to add whatever functions to suit your needs.
 Since there exists a more complex addon with the same functionality on 7.3.5 I won't be maintaining this project.

+I am very aware, that this Addon is not user friendly, but it doesn't need to be for my use.

 ```
 if GetActivePet(PLAYER) == 1 then